onepanelio/onepanel/README.md

 - End-to-end workflow and infrastructure automation for production scale vision AI
 - Easily scale your data processing and training pipelines to multiple machines
 - Unified web interface and SDKs for all your deep learning tools and workflows
+- Scalability, flexiblity and resiliency of Kubernetes without the complexity

 ## Features
 <table>